LeNPaul/Lagrange/_posts/2016-05-05-Installation-Guide.md

   creditlink: ""
 ---

-Lagrange was built to be 100% compatible with GitHub Pages.
+Lagrange is a Jekyll theme that was built to be 100% compatible with GitHub Pages.

-Don't know what Jekyll is, or how to use it?
+### Don't know what Jekyll is, or how to use it?

+One of the beautiful

 *Explain what Jekyll is, how it works